tuckyeah/sql-references-join/README.md

 -   [CREATE INDEX](http://www.postgresql.org/docs/9.4/static/sql-createindex.html) -
  detailed documentation of PostgreSQL's version of the SQL `CREATE INDEX` command.

-### Demo : Create a Foreign Key

-We'll add a place of birth to people which references a city in the city table.
-We'll use born_in_id as the column name, rather than city_id, as this is a more semantic name for the column.

 ### Code Along : Create a Foreign Key